Matej4545/PV204-NoisyTPM/README.md

 ````

 #### TPM Simulator prerequisite
+When connecting to a TCP TPM, a simulator needs to be running and listening on port 2321.

 On Windows, you can use a pre-compiled [TPM 2.0 simulator](https://www.microsoft.com/en-us/download/details.aspx?id=52507) provided by Microsoft.

 On Linux, you have to [download](https://sourceforge.net/projects/ibmswtpm2/) and build IBM TPM server.
 Then add the binary `tpm_server` to the `$PATH`.